Low ferritin: The little-known reason for chronic sleep issues in young children

 I’ve heard that oral iron doesn’t always work.
 What then?

 This is true.
-If a child has significant gut inflammation or for other reasons, some children do not absorb iron well and may actually require IV iron.
-I believe this isn’t the norm, but it does happen.
+If a child has significant gut inflammation or other metabolic issues, they may not absorb oral iron well and may actually require iron transfusions.
+I believe this is rare, but it does happen.
 This is why parents need to get a test to see how low ferritin is, and then they need to get seen by a pediatric sleep doctor or other specialist so that levels are monitored over time.

 References